Testing AVR universal bootloader on Atmega128

-After project source code is developed there is always need to flash it to microcontroller.
-There are few ways to program AVR microcontrollers.
-Usually we used to flash AVR’s with ISP adapter (or other programmer) that is not always handy especially when designing device for the end user who doesn’t have ISP adapter or doesn’t know much about flashing MCU.
-So it is better to flash a bootloader program AVR MCU once with programming adapter and later load firmware interactively when starting AVR.
+After the project source code is developed, there is always a need to flash it to the microcontroller.
+There are a few ways to program AVR microcontrollers.
+Usually, we used to flash AVR’s with an ISP adapter (or another programmer) that is not always handy, especially when designing a device for the end-user who doesn’t have an ISP adapter or doesn’t know much about flashing MCU.
+So it is better to flash a bootloader program AVR MCU once with a programming adapter and later load firmware interactively when starting AVR.

-Bootloader not only allows to update firmware without programmer but also enables to load different programs for different purposes depending on situation flexibly.
+The bootloader allows updating the firmware without a programmer and enables different programs for different purposes depending on the situation flexibly.
 But enough about this.

-So my purpose today is to test AVR universal bootloader which is being developed by Shaoziyang.
-His purpose was to develop universal bootloader that works on different types of AVR microcontrollers with minimal code modifications.
-Bootloaders you can find on the Internet are mostly available for special types of microcontrollers and nobody wants to do a lot of modifications to adapt to different MCU when needed.
+So my purpose today is to test AVR universal bootloader, which Shaoziyang is developing.
+He aimed to create a universal bootloader that works on different AVR microcontrollers with minimal code modifications.
+Bootloaders you can find on the Internet are mostly available for particular microcontrollers, and nobody wants to do a lot of modifications to adapt to different MCU when needed.

-This AVR universal bootloader can support most types of AVR microcontrollers (Mega series), which have self-programmable capability, boot section and UART.
-If the device have many serial ports, you can use any one of them.
-Bootloader supports RS232, RS485 and RS422.
-It can also supports USI, SPI, I2C interface if you made some modify.
+This AVR universal bootloader can support most AVR microcontrollers (Mega series), which have the self-programmable capability, boot section, and UART.
+If the device has many serial ports, you can use any one of them.
+Bootloader supports RS232, RS485, and RS422.
+It can also support USI, SPI, I2C interface if you made some modify.
 This bootloader occupies less than 1k words flash maximum, and it may occupy less than 300 words minimum.
-The space occupied by the bootloader is relative with device type, configuration parameters, functions you select, and the optimize grade that the compiler use.
+The space occupied by the bootloader is relative to devise type, configuration parameters, functions you select, and the optimized grade that the compiler use.

 Main features of bootloader are: